 We also encourage creative artworks (any media) and community contributions which focus on the relationship between women and water, women and the moon, and/or women, water, and the moon.
 Personal essays or reflections on the theme are also welcome.

 Possibilities for papers include yet are not limited to the following.
-Don’t be constrained by our imaginations!
+Don’t be limited by our imaginations!

 Myths and stories about women and water